Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 - [Compute Rolling Upgrade Service (CRUS)](../../glossary.md#compute-rolling-upgrade-service-crus)
 - Deprecated [Boot Orchestration Service (BOS)](../../glossary.md#boot-orchestration-service-bos)
   v1 session template and boot set fields are no longer stored in BOS.
-    - This applied to the following deprecated BOS v1 session template fields: `cfs_branch`, `cfs_url`, `partition`
+    - This applies to the following deprecated BOS v1 session template fields: `cfs_branch`, `cfs_url`, `partition`
-    - This applied to the following deprecated BOS v1 boot set fields: `boot_ordinal`, `network`, `shutdown_ordinal`
+    - This applies to the following deprecated BOS v1 boot set fields: `boot_ordinal`, `network`, `shutdown_ordinal`
-    - When upgrading to CSM 1.5, these fields were automatically removed from all BOS session templates that contain them.
+    - When upgrading to CSM 1.5, these fields are automatically removed from all BOS session templates that contain them.
-    - When creating BOS v1 session templates in CSM 1.5, these fields were automatically removed.
+    - When creating BOS v1 session templates in CSM 1.5, these fields are automatically removed.

 ### Removals in CSM 1.6